counternote/counternote/README.md

                     BREAK ↑  ♯4/♭5
     ————————————————————————————————————————————————————————

-Instead of the academic names of minor third and major sixth, *spans* give a sense of interval by vowel quality. `ho` 'hoe' (but without an ending 'w' sound) and `hm` 'home' are a minor third (♭3, m3) and a major sixth (6, M6) with no apparent relationship bewteen them.
+Instead of the academic names of minor third and major sixth, *spans* give a sense of interval by vowel quality. `ho` 'hoe' (but without an ending 'u' sound) and `hm` 'home' are a minor third (♭3, m3) and a major sixth (6, M6) with no apparent relationship bewteen them.
 But notice that they share the same vowel 'oh' in Counternote.
 That’s because a major sixth is the mirror version of a minor third and vice versa.
 A major sixth up is the same as a minor third down.
 A minor third up is the same as a major sixth down.

 The quality of the vowel in the span tells us the interval, and a terminal consonant tells us it’s on the left side of the *hue clock*.